DarthBob112112/-Scratch-Ye-Heads-/README.md

 ## Output Format:
 - Make a word file locally and save as `Scratch`
 - Make Sure you save the project as sharable.
 Click on `Share` at the top to make the project sharable.
-- Copy link of the project and save it in the word file with Task1/ Task2/ Task3 as the heading.
+- Copy link of the project and save it in the word file with Task1/ Task2/ Task3/ BonusTask as the heading.

 ## Task 1 : Rack Like A PRO ( Estimated Time : 2 mins )
 `You are an intern at a pool table.
 Rack the balls before your boss fires you!`